MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.57.md

 ##### § 32.57 Pennsylvania. #####

-The following refuge units have been opened for hunting and/or fishing, and are listed in alphabetical order with applicable refuge-specific regulations.
+The following refuge units are open for hunting and/or fishing as governed by applicable Federal and State regulations, and are listed in alphabetical order with additional refuge-specific regulations.

-Cherry Valley National Wildlife Refuge

-*A. Migratory Game Bird Hunting.* We allow hunting of migratory birds, including waterfowl (*i.e.,* ducks, mergansers, coots, and geese), doves, woodcock, snipe, rails, moorhens, and gallinules, on designated areas of the refuge in accordance with State of Pennsylvania regulations and subject to the following conditions:
+(a) *Cherry Valley National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of migratory game birds on designated areas of the refuge subject to the following conditions:

-1. Hunters must purchase a Cherry Valley NWR Migratory Bird Hunting Permit from the refuge's hunt permit website.
+(i) Hunters must obtain a refuge hunt permit (FWS Form 3-2439, Hunt Application - National Wildlife Refuge System).
 We require hunters to possess a signed refuge hunt permit at all times while scouting and hunting on the refuge.
-We charge a fee for all hunters except youth age 16 and younger.
-We provide hunters with refuge hunt regulations, hunt maps, and a Refuge Parking Permit.

-2. Hunters may enter the refuge 2 hours before legal shooting time and must leave no later than 2 hours after legal shooting time.
+(ii) Hunters may enter the refuge 2 hours before legal shooting time and must leave no later than 2 hours after legal shooting time.

-*B. Upland Game Hunting.* We allow hunting of squirrels, grouse, rabbit, pheasant, quail, woodchuck, crow, fox, raccoon, opossum, skunk, weasel, coyote, and bobcat on designated areas of the refuge in accordance with State of Pennsylvania regulations and subject to the following conditions:
+(2) *Upland game hunting.* We allow hunting of squirrel, grouse, rabbit, pheasant, quail, woodchuck, crow, fox, raccoon, opossum, skunk, weasel, coyote, and bobcat on designated areas of the refuge subject to the following conditions:

-1. Hunters must purchase a Cherry Valley NWR Small Game Hunting Permit from the refuge's hunt permit website.
+(i) Hunters must obtain a refuge hunt permit (FWS Form 3-2439, Hunt Application - National Wildlife Refuge System).
 We require hunters to possess a signed refuge hunt permit at all times while scouting and hunting on the refuge.
-We charge a fee for all hunters except youth age 16 and younger.
-We provide hunters with refuge hunt regulations, hunt maps, and a Refuge Parking Permit.

-2. We prohibit night hunting.

-3. We prohibit the use of dogs.

-4. We prohibit the use of rifles.

-5. Hunters may enter the refuge 2 hours before legal shooting time and must leave no later than 2 hours after legal shooting time.
+(ii) The condition set forth at paragraph (a)(1)(ii) of this section applies.

+(iii) We allow hunting from legal sunrise to legal sunset.

-*C. Big Game Hunting.* We allow hunting of white-tailed deer, bear, and wild turkey on designated areas of the refuge in accordance with State of Pennsylvania regulations and subject to the following conditions:
+(3) *Big game hunting.* We allow hunting of white-tailed deer, bear, and wild turkey on designated areas of the refuge subject to the following conditions:

-1. Hunters must purchase a Cherry Valley NWR Deer, Bear, or Wild Turkey Hunting Permit from the refuge's hunt permit website.
-We require hunters to possess a signed refuge hunt permit at all times while scouting and hunting on the refuge.
-We charge a fee for all hunters except youth age 16 and younger.
-We provide hunters with refuge hunt regulations, hunt maps, and a Refuge Parking Permit.

-2. We prohibit organized deer drives.

-3. Hunters may enter the refuge 2 hours before legal shooting time and must leave no later than 2 hours after legal shooting time.

-*D. Sport Fishing.* [Reserved]

-Erie National Wildlife Refuge
+(i) The conditions set forth at paragraphs (a)(1)(ii) and (a)(2)(i) of this section apply.

+(ii) We prohibit organized deer drives.
+We define a “deer drive” as an organized or planned effort to pursue, drive, chase, or otherwise frighten or cause deer to move in the direction of any person(s) who is part of the organized or planned hunt and known to be waiting for the deer.

+(4) *Sport fishing.* We allow sport fishing on the refuge subject to the following conditions:

+(i) The Cherry Creek section located on the former Cherry Valley Golf Course is open for catch-and-release fishing, with only artificial lures and barbless hooks.
+Anglers at this location must obtain a day-use fishing permit, with a maximum of three anglers per day.

+(ii) We allow fishing from1/2 hour before legal sunrise to1/2 hour after legal sunset.

+(iii) We allow only nonmotorized or electric-motor boats in designated areas.

+(iv) We prohibit the use of eel chutes, eelpots, and fyke nets.

+(v) We prohibit trapping fish for use as bait on the refuge.

+(vi) We prohibit the take, collection, capture, killing and possession of any reptile or amphibian on the refuge (see § 27.21 of this chapter).

-*A. Migratory Game Bird Hunting.* We allow hunting of mourning dove, rail, common snipe, Canada goose, duck, coot, and crow on designated areas of the refuge in accordance with State regulations and subject to the following conditions:
+(b) *Erie National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of mourning dove, woodcock, rail, Wilson's snipe, Canada goose, duck, coot, and crow on designated areas of the refuge subject to the following conditions:

-1. We allow hunting activities on the refuge from September 1 through the end of February.
+(i) We allow hunting activities on the refuge from September 1 through the end of February.
 We allow scouting for those same dates, and for the 7 days prior to the start of each season.

-2. We only allow nonmotorized boats for waterfowl hunting in permitted areas.
+(ii) We allow only nonmotorized boats for waterfowl hunting in permitted areas.

-3. We prohibit field possession of migratory game birds in areas of the refuge closed to migratory game bird hunting, unless authorized by the refuge to retrieve downed or crippled animals.
+(iii) We prohibit field possession of migratory game birds in areas of the refuge closed to migratory game bird hunting.

-*B. Upland Game Hunting*.
-We allow hunting of ruffed grouse, squirrel, rabbit, woodchuck, pheasant, quail, raccoon, fox, coyote, skunk, and opossum on designated areas of the refuge in accordance with State regulations and subject to the following conditions:
+(2) *Upland game hunting.* We allow hunting of ruffed grouse, squirrel, rabbit, woodchuck, pheasant, quail, raccoon, fox, coyote, skunk, and opossum on designated areas of the refuge subject to the following conditions:

-1. We allow woodchuck hunting on the refuge from September 1 through the end of February.
+(i) We allow woodchuck hunting on the refuge from September 1 through the end of February.

-2. We prohibit the use of raptors to take small game.
+(ii) We prohibit the use of raptors to take small game.

-*C. Big Game Hunting*.
-We allow hunting of deer, bear, and turkey on designated areas of the refuge in accordance with State regulations.
+(3) *Big game hunting.* We allow hunting of deer, bear, and turkey on designated areas of the refuge.

-*D. Sport Fishing.* We allow fishing on designated areas of the refuge in accordance with State regulations and subject to the following conditions:
+(4) *Sport fishing.* We allow sport fishing on designated areas of the refuge subject to the following conditions:

-1. We allow bank fishing only on the Seneca Unit of the refuge.
-We prohibit wading.

-2. We prohibit the use of watercraft for fishing, with the exception of Area 5 where we allow nonmotorized watercraft use.
+(i) We allow nonmotorized watercraft use in Area 5.
 Watercraft must remain in an area from the dike to 3,000 feet (900 meters) upstream.

-3. We prohibit the taking of turtle or frog.
+(ii) We prohibit the taking of turtle or frog (see § 27.21 of this chapter).

-4. We prohibit the collecting or releasing of baitfish.
+(iii) We prohibit the collecting or releasing of baitfish.

-5. We prohibit the taking or possession of shellfish on the refuge.
+(iv) We prohibit the taking or possession of shellfish on the refuge (see § 27.21 of this chapter).

-John Heinz National Wildlife Refuge at Tinicum
+(c) *John Heinz National Wildlife Refuge at Tinicum.* (1)-(2) [Reserved]

-*A. Migratory Game Bird Hunting.* [Reserved]

-B. *Upland Game Hunting.* [Reserved]

-*C. Big Game Hunting.* We allow archery-only hunting of white-tailed deer on designated areas of the refuge, during specified dates, in accordance with State regulations and subject to the following conditions:

-1. Hunters must possess a valid refuge hunting special use permit and comply with all terms and conditions.
+(3) *Big game hunting.* We allow archery-only hunting of white-tailed deer on designated areas of the refuge subject to the following condition: Hunters must possess a refuge hunt permit (FWS Form 3-2439, Hunt Application - National Wildlife Refuge System) and comply with all of its terms and conditions.

-2. Junior hunters age 15 and younger must be accompanied by an adult member of the family (age 18 or older), or by an adult serving in the place of a parent.

-*D. Sport Fishing.* We allow sport fishing on the refuge in accordance with State regulations subject to the following conditions:
+(4) *Sport fishing.* We allow sport fishing on designated areas of the refuge subject to the following conditions:

-1. We allow fishing on all refuge waters, except:

-i.
-The East side of the Main Impoundment from the Dike Road south to the Trolley Bed trail; and

-ii.
-The small pond located on the south side of Bartram Ave at the I-95 South on ramp.

-2. We allow fishing on the refuge from legal sunrise to legal sunset.
+(i) We allow fishing on the refuge from legal sunrise to legal sunset.

-3. Anglers may only operate boats, canoes, and floats in tidal waters.
-We prohibit them on the refuge impoundments and ponds.
+(ii) Anglers may only operate boats, canoes, and floats in tidal waters.

-4. We only allow fishing from the shoreline in refuge impoundments and ponds.
-We prohibit wading.

-5. We prohibit bowfishing or spearfishing on the refuge.
+(iii) We prohibit bowfishing or spearfishing on the refuge.

-6. We prohibit the take, collection, or capture of reptile or amphibian on the refuge.
+(iv) We prohibit the take, collection, or capture of any reptile or amphibian on the refuge (see § 27.21 of this chapter).

-Ohio River Islands National Wildlife Refuge

-Refer to § 32.68 West Virginia for regulations.
+(d) *Ohio River Islands National Wildlife Refuge.* Refer to § 32.67(b) for regulations.

-[58 FR 5064, Jan.
-19, 1993, as amended at 58 FR 29076, May 18, 1993; 59 FR 6698, Feb.
-11, 1994; 59 FR 55188, Nov.
-3, 1994; 60 FR 62047, Dec.
-4, 1995; 61 FR 31461, June 20, 1996; 61 FR 46398, Sept.
-3, 1996; 62 FR 47381, Sept.
-9, 1997; 63 FR 46921, Sept.
-3, 1998; 65 FR 30791, May 12, 2000; 66 FR 46361, Sept.
-4, 2001; 67 FR 58949, Sept.
-18, 2002; 69 FR 54362, 54448, Sept.
-8, 2004; 70 FR 54189, Sept.
-13, 2005; 73 FR 33195, June 11, 2008; 76 FR 3989, Jan.
-21, 2011; 76 FR 56085, Sept.
-9, 2011; 79 FR 14839, Mar.
-17, 2014; 83 FR 45801, Sept.
-10, 2018]